yidan233/taxi_data_analyze/README.md

 # New York City Taxi Fare Prediction

 This project trains a machine learning model to predict taxi fares in New York City using a dataset from Kaggle.
-The dataset includes detailed information about taxi rides, such as pickup and dropoff locations, date and time, passenger count, and fare amounts.
+This project is a learning project, the competition already ended.
 ## Dataset

 The dataset is sourced from the Kaggle competition: [New York City Taxi Fare Prediction](https://www.kaggle.com/c/new-york-city-taxi-fare-prediction).
-It contains:
+It contains: please check the website before downloading this project

-- **Training Data:** Historical ride data with associated fare amounts (~5 GB).
-- **Test Data:** Ride details for which the fare needs to be predicted.

 ## Project Features